day8/re-frame/README.md

 ;; ==>  [:div "Hello ratoms and recactions"]
 ```

 You'll notice that our component is a regular clojure function, nothing special.
 In this case, it takes no parameters and it returns a clojurescript vector (hiccup).

-Here is a slightly more interesting (parameterised) component :
+Here is a slightly more interesting (parameterised) component (function):
 ```
-(defn greet                     ;; this greet has a parameter [name]                       ;; 'name' is a ratom  containing a string [:div "Hello "  @name])      ;; dereference name here to extract the value it contains
+(defn greet                     ;; greet now has a parameter [name]                       ;; 'name' is a ratom  containing a string [:div "Hello "  @name])      ;; dereference 'name' here to extract the value it contains

 ;; create a ratom, containing a string
 (def n (reagent/atom "re-frame"))

 ;; call our `component` function
 (greet n)
 ;; ==>  [:div "Hello " "re-frame"]    returns a vector
 ```

-So components are easy - they are functions which turn data into hiccup.
+So components are easy - they are functions which turn data into hiccup (which will later become DOM).

 Now, we're now going to introduce `reaction` into this mix.
-On the one hand, I'm complicating things by doing this, because reagent invisibly wraps your components in a `reaction` allowing you to be blissfully ignorant of how the magic happens.
+On the one hand, I'm complicating things by doing this, because reagent allows you to be ignorant of the mechanicas I'm about to show you.
+It invisibly wraps your components in a `reaction` allowing you to be blissfully ignorant of how the magic happens.

-On the other hand, it is useful to understand how it all works.
-AND, in a minute, when we get to subscriptions, we'll be the ones actively using `reaction`.
-So, we might as well bite the bullet here ... and, anyway, it is easy ...
+On the other hand, it is useful to understand exactly how the Signal graph is wired.
+AND, in a minute, when we get to subscriptions, we ourselves will be actively using `reaction`, so we might as well bite the bullet here and now ... and, anyway, it is easy ...
 ```
 (defn greet
    [name]                       ;; name is a ratom